wp-plugins/wp-lightbox-2/readme.txt

 That's all, now your all images will show in lightbox.
 If any problem occurs our WP Lightbox 2, contact us at support@wpdevart.com.

-We also recommend you to take a look for this useful plugins - [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget) .
+We also recommend you to take a look for this useful plugins - [WordPress Maintenance mode](https://wordpress.org/plugins/coming-soon-page/), [WordPress Facebook like box](https://wordpress.org/plugins/like-box/),  [WordPress Poll plugin](https://wordpress.org/plugins/polls-widget), [WordPress Countdown plugin](https://wordpress.org/plugins/widget-countdown) .

 == Frequently Asked Questions ==